Sherman5A/apple-silicon/report/report.md

 lines, decided to transition from Intel to in-house Apple Silicon.

 # AMD

+Similarly to Intel, AMD uses the x86 ISA.
+This because of AMD and Intel's continued cross-licensing deals.
+In 1975 AMD manufactured a clone of the Intel 8080, creating the Am9080.
+Intel and AMD proceeded to enter a formal cross-licenceing agreemnt for Intel's processor patents in 1976.
+The partnership continued when IBM offered to use Intel processors in the IBM PC, with the condition that Intel licence manufacturing of their CPU's to a second-source to ensure competition and ample supply.
+This time, Intel and AMD's agreement was more comprehensive; they could both licence produce each other's product, providing they agree to exchange the production rights of a product of similar status.
+The technology exchange began in 1982 [@litigation].
+AMD proceeded to create clones of the Intel 8086, 80186, and 80286.
+Though, the agreement strained when Intel denied AMD access to its latest 80386 processor designs.
+Instead, AMD reverse-engineered the processors, producing the AM386.
+Discovering this, Intel began litigation.
+However, AMD won the case, allowing them to sell Am386, a widely popular CPU which truly competed with Intel [@31-years-86].
+However, AMD could no longer use Intel microcode and microarchitectures.

 +---------------------+---------------+------+------------------+----------+-----------------+--------+-------------------+
 | Processor           | µarch         | Year | Clock rate (MHz) | Cost ($) | Benchmark       | Result | Reference         |